Pearl Mini software and documentation

 How do I configure Pearl Mini?

 Pearl Mini is ready to use right out of the box!
 Plug in a source into the back of Pearl Mini and you can capture, stream and record right away!
-For additional configuration, use the web-based Admin panel interface.
+For additional configuration, use the web-based Admin panel interface on the same local network as your Pearl Mini.
+You can also remotely login to your device with full administrative control from just about anywhere there’s Internet access when you purchase an Epiphan Cloud Pro plan.

 How many sources can Pearl Mini capture?